mdupont315/cart-react-frontend/README.md

 Visit : https://civil-kettle-7397.vercel.app/

-## Responsive for all screen sizes 💻/🖥️/📱
+## Responsive for all screen sizes 💻/🖥️/📱.

 ## Tech Stack Used :-

-Click Cart webiste looks very amazing and introduced with various type of languages like JavaScript, HTML, CSS etc. There are the some important details regarding with this project which is mentioned below:
+Click Cart webiste looks very amazing and introduced with various types of languages like JavaScript, HTML, CSS etc. There are the some important details regarding with this project which are mentioned below :-

 This report is provided by the Github language used stats.
 So, this is the total percentage of the coding languages.